cdmandrews/cdmandrews.github.io/3301/weekly/week-04-notes.md

 Write a letter, memo or email that you might send to the City of Corpus Christi Office of Emergency Management suggesting your revisions.
 Decide whether you want to write this from the perspective of a concerned citizen, a thoughtful city employee, or some other role, and select an appropriate genre and format.
 In your communication, help your readers scan and locate information by using descriptive, distinctive headings and other document design elements.

-Upload your letter, memo,﻿ or email as a ﻿﻿﻿﻿﻿﻿﻿Word document to the assignment in Blackboard. ﻿﻿﻿﻿﻿﻿﻿﻿﻿ In the "comments" with your submission, explain why you chose the format you did and what difficulties or successes you had.﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿
+Upload your letter, memo,﻿ or email as a ﻿﻿﻿﻿﻿﻿﻿Word document or PDF to the assignment in Blackboard. ﻿﻿﻿﻿﻿﻿﻿﻿﻿ In the "comments" with your submission, explain why you chose the format you did and what difficulties or successes you had.﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿

-Bonus: Use the "Styles" option in Word to create your headings and other design elements.

 # For Thursday